 The purpose of Level 2 internal flood PSA is to evaluate the external releases associated with internal flood events, which follows a similar approach as for Level 2 internal events PSA.
 For large external releases, the Level 1 internal flood sequences leading to PDS1 and PDS2 are grouped, severe accident analysis is performed, accident progression event trees are developed, the containment envelope is defined, and then the event tree sequences are evaluated to determine the frequencies of all applicable external release categories.
 Level 1 sequences resulting in PDS0 (involving a rapid loss of core structural integrity due to failure tripping the reactor when required) contribute directly to large external plant releases.
-Calculations were also performed to determine the frequency of small releases and very small releases resulting from other plant damage states.
+However, the results from Level 1 were such that performing a Level 2 internal events PSA was unnecessary.
+The Level 1 severe core damage frequency was conservatively assumed to lead completely to large release.

-6.4 Seismic Probabilistic Assessment Methods
+6.4 Seismic PSA